nadelman/cleaningdata_assignment1/README.md

-cleaningdata_assignment1
+##cleaningdata_assignment1
 ========================

 Assignment for getting and cleaning data course

-Methodology:
+## Methodology:

-The run_analysis function is the entry point for generating the first data set.
-It follows this methodolgy:
+The run_analysis function is the entry point for generating both data sets.

+# Data set 1

+The generation of the first data set follows this methodolgy:

 1. generate a list of column names.
 The first column name will be "subject" (this column will be sourced from the subject files).
 The last column will be named "class" (the classification of the observation, sourced from the y data files).
 In between will be the X data (feature observation data, sourced from the X files).
 The column names for all of these will be read from the features.txt file.
 As part of this process, the column names for the features are scrubbed by removing the "()" and converting any "-" to "." instead.
 A more thorough approach would have been to leverage the information in the feature_info file and create a hard-coded list of labels.
 The approach used here was more programatic, as a time-saver, but the results are not optimal.